TheBrightSparkDev/MakeWebWork/README.md

 Another benefit of this is my animation became easier by just scaling the vh against the scroll position

-I ended up having to create this in javascript afterwards the javascript code is a little cleaner though.
+I ended up having to create this in javascript afterward the javascript code is a little cleaner though.

 # Navbar not working <a name="Navbar"></a>